Complying with the Heat Network (Metering and Billing) Regulations 2014 for heat suppliers.

 - from 31 December 2015 the notification for new build systems must be made on or before it commences operation

-- the date from which final customer meters must be fitted subject to cost-effective tests will be detailed in the amended regulations planned for 2018 (see below)
+- the date from which final customer meters must be fitted subject to cost-effective tests will be detailed in the amended regulations (see below)

 Cost effectiveness tests and plan for amended regulations

 The cost effectiveness tool is currently being revised by the Department for Business, Energy and Industrial Strategy (BEIS).
 Therefore, pending the revision of the tool it is advised that no further assessments should be undertaken.

 The remaining requirements in the regulations are unaffected (for example in relation to building-level meters and newly constructed buildings connected to a district heating network and those buildings on district heating networks that undergo a major renovation).

 BEIS is working towards launching a public consultation on a revised methodology for assessing the cost effectiveness of metering for district and communal heat networks.
 Accordingly, Safety & Standards will take a pragmatic approach for any non-compliance with this requirement until a new tool and re-testing date is in place.
 The consultation will also seek views on some additional areas where the regulations could benefit from clarification following the first three years of implementation.